erinkelsey/microfrontend-shopapp/README.md

 # Microfrontend Shop App

-A simple microfrontend shop app built with HTML, CSS, JavaScript, Webpack Module Federation using Run-Time Integration.
+A demo microfrontend shop app built with HTML, CSS, JavaScript, and Webpack Module Federation using Run-Time Integration.

 ### What are microfrontends?